 Assistant Professor, Western University

 When I moved to Edmonton to begin my work at the University of Alberta, it was the largest city in which I had ever lived and the furthest I had ever been from my home in Nova Scotia.
 It would be an understatement to say that I am surprised by the twists, turns, and kinks that Edmonton and English and Film Studies have introduced to my life.
-In my first year, I organized a department-based Drag King troupe that preformed for queer distinguished visitors to the department, and, eventually, before thousands at Pride.
-After the department's successful nomination of me as a Trudeau Scholar, i was able to travel, work with governmental, literary, and cultural leaders, and collaborate with scholars near and far.
+In my first year, I organized a department-based Drag King troupe that performed for queer distinguished visitors to the department, and, eventually, before thousands at Pride.
+After the department's successful nomination of me as a Trudeau Scholar, I was able to travel, work with governmental, literary, and cultural leaders, and collaborate with scholars near and far.
 I was able to pursue my interdisciplinary work on transgender and architecture with mentors who guided me to look at the world both judiciously and generatively.
 When I spent a year of my degree in Montreal as a research associate at Concordia, my mentors encouraged such travels - as well as my activist and artistic pursuits, as part and parcel of a full intellectual life.
-As a SSHRC postdoctoral fellow at McGill (where I am hosted jointly by the School of architecture and the Institute for Gender, Sexuality, and Feminist studies) I regularly put to work the insights and approaches I learned from friends and mentors at EFS.
+As a SSHRC postdoctoral fellow at McGill (where I am hosted jointly by the School of Architecture and the Institute for Gender, Sexuality, and Feminist studies) I regularly put to work the insights and approaches I learned from friends and mentors at EFS.

 - Lucas Crawford

-Prior to my move to Edmonton, I was a lecturer in the department of Theatre and media Studies at the University of Calabar, Nigeria where I worked as a Graduate Assistant.
-I was already participating in academic life with some teaching and research when i arrived at the University of Alberta.
+Prior to my move to Edmonton, I was a lecturer in the department of Theatre and Media Studies at the University of Calabar, Nigeria where I worked as a Graduate Assistant.
+I was already participating in academic life with some teaching and research when I arrived at the University of Alberta.
 Yet I feel I got my best education from EFS.
-Confronted, for the first time, with subtle cultural codes in everyday life in Edmonton on the one hand, and a fierce critical pedagogy in the university that sharpened my critical antennas to the problems in society on the other, the training I got from the Department of English and Film Studies prepared me not only to be sensitive to my immediate surroundings and to ask questions about unfolding social, cultural and political processes, but also to question both small and big powers in al their manifestations.
+Confronted, for the first time, with subtle cultural codes in everyday life in Edmonton on the one hand, and a fierce critical pedagogy in the university that sharpened my critical antennas to the problems in society on the other, the training I got from the Department of English and Film Studies prepared me not only to be sensitive to my immediate surroundings and to ask questions about unfolding social, cultural and political processes, but also to question both small and big powers in all their manifestations.
 This training is perhaps the best one can get as an academic because it is seminal to what we do as thinkers, teachers and researchers, and hence has become central to my own work as a young academic.
 As I criss-cross the world doing my work, I have no doubt whatsoever that the real foundation for my scholarship was laid by the committed and thoughtful faculty of EFS.

 - Paul Ugor